rachnasha/tst/README.md

 ## setup

-This application uses Scala 3.4.2 and sbt to build it module.
+This application uses Scala 3.4.2 and sbt to build.
 To work with it locally

 1. Install sbt